jokull/blog/src/_posts/nextjs-server-actions/post.md

 date: 2023-11-10
 ---

-As a fullstack developer, I'm constantly searching for perfect tooling.
-I need tools that support rich UI interactivity and are SEO-friendly.
-They should be easy to host and get going locally, yet capable of scaling with the project's growth without compromising core stack components.
-Moreover, they should encompass all aspects of developer experience (DX) – elegant form validation, authentication, transactional email, migrations, timezones, fonts, caching, toasts, analytics, and yes, testing.
+As a full-stack developer, I'm always evolving my ideal tech stack.
+The tooling needs to be simple to set up and scalable, able to grow with a project without sacrificing essential features.
+They should cover key aspects of developer experience, including form validation, authentication, handling transactional emails, migrations, timezones, managing fonts, caching, notifications, analytics, and testing.

-I aim to use tools like Framer Motion to add zest to UI without inflating client bundle sizes.
-Server-side rendering (SSR) is essential for SEO-friendly initial page loads, ideally executed at the edge to minimize latency.
+I prefer using tools like Framer Motion to enhance user interfaces without significantly increasing the size of the client-side code.
+Server-side rendering (SSR) is vital for fast, SEO-friendly initial page loads, and it's best done close to the user to reduce delay.
+The challenge in web development is to increase functionality without adding too much complexity.
+This has led me to explore frameworks like SvelteKit and Remix, and more recently, Next.js's App Router.
+With the introduction of Server Actions, Next.js seems to offer a straightforward solution that meets the comprehensive needs of modern web applications.

+### What you will learn from this article

+- **Understanding of Next.js Server Actions:** Gain insights into how Server Actions in Next.js are revolutionizing web development by simplifying backend and frontend integration.
+- **Evolution of the fullstack solution and historical context:** Learn about the transition from traditional web frameworks to modern solutions like SvelteKit, Remix, and Next.js.
+- **Practical Application of Server Actions With Examples:** Explore a real-world example of how these technologies are applied, through the case study of my sideproject, _gymrat_.

 ## From 80/20 backend/frontend to 20/80 …